Asashou/notes/09_pandas/09_pandas.md

 - DataFrames can handle more heterogenous data than the above EEG example
     - load some behavioural trial data from a .csv text file into a DataFrame
     - csv = comma separated values
+    - open `exp1.csv` in a plain text editor, and then in a spreadsheet progam (LibreOffice Calc, Excel, etc.)
     - each line of text is a row, commas separate the columns
     - first line can be treated as a "header" of column labels
     - `exp1 = pd.read_csv('exp1.csv')`
-    - pandas automatically uses the file header to label each column in the DataFrame
+    - pandas automatically uses the first line as a header to label each column in the DataFrame
     - notice the data types differ across columns, but are consistent within column
+    - notice that the rows don't have any particular, just integers starting from 0
     - what might happen if we try `exp1.plot()`?
-        - plots numerical columns as a function of trials
+        - plots numerical columns as a function of (default) row labels
         - `exp1.plot.hist()` - plots all histograms on top of each other
         - `exp1.hist()` - plots separate histograms
     - let's load a 2nd experiment:
     - `exp2 = pd.read_csv('exp2.csv')`
     - concatenating DataFrames: collect all your data into a single DataFrame
-        - very similar to `np.concatenate` in numpy, but called `pd.concat()` instead
+        - very similar to `np.concatenate()` in numpy, but called `pd.concat()` instead
         - vertically (default): `exps = pd.concat([exp1, exp2])`
-        - horizontally by using the kwarg `axis=1` ("across columns")
+        - horizontally by using the kwarg `exps = pd.concat([exp1, exp2], axis=1)` ("across columns")
     - now that we have more data, scatter plot trial start and end times:
         - `exps.plot.scatter('start_time', 'end_time')`
         - compute correlations between all numeric columns: `exps.corr()`